sunpy/sunpy/docs/guide/acquiring_data/database.rst

 For example, imagine we want to only have database entries which have an observation time saved.
-To remove all the entries where the value of both ``observation_time_start`` and ``observation_time_end`` is ``None``, simply iterate over the database and the :meth:`Database.remove` method to remove those where there is no time set:
+To remove all the entries where the value of both ``observation_time_start`` and ``observation_time_end`` is ``None``, simply iterate over the database and the `Database.remove` method to remove those where there is no time set:

     >>> for database_entry in database: